MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/common-reasons-for-app-validation-failure.md

 1. An intended feature in Teams apps extensible across Microsoft 365 shows an error message upon selection.

-   * Content in “Help” tab must be publicly available to learn more about the app offering.
-App must not ask for authentication.
+   * Content in the <b>Help</b> tab must be publicly available to learn more about the app offering.
+The app must not ask for authentication.

-   * No Sign-out option present within tab.
+   * No sign-out option present within tab.

-   * Content in “Help” or “About” tab related to Teams clients.
+   * Content in the <b>Help</b> or <b>About</b> tab related to Teams clients.

    * Tab having duplicate Header or Logo.

-   * The User unable to revert last action or doesn't have back button option to go to previous work state.
+   * The user unable to revert last action or doesn't have back button option to go to previous work state.

-   * Content in app is specific to Teams only.
+   * Content in the app is specific to Teams only.

    * Incorrect reference to Teams app extensible across Microsoft 365.